nopnop2002/esp-idf-mpu6050-dmp/README.md

 MotionTracking device with DMP function.

 ### MPU6000/6050/6500/6555/9150/9225/9250/9255
-MPU9150/9225/9250/9255 is a multi-chip module (MCM) consisting of two dies integrated into a single LGA package.
+MPU9150/9225/9250/9255 is a multi-chip module (MCM) consisting of two dies integrated into a single LGA/QFN package.
 One die houses the 3-Axis gyroscope and the 3-Axis accelerometer.
 The other die houses the AK8975 3-Axis magnetometer from Asahi Kasei Microdevices Corporation.
 Since the AK8963 is connected as a slave device, it is not recognized as an i2c device.